 • She pulled the wool over her friend’s eyes to hide her cheating.

-Other ways to say: Fool, lie
+Other ways to say: Fool, lie, trick someone

-33. Cook up a story
+33. Cook Up a Story

 Example Sentence: